 Assembly offers a free version for up to 10 employees.
 Paying customers are charged $2.80 - $4.50 per employee per month depending on the features you're looking for and if you choose an annual vs monthly plan.

 With a free plan if you have 5 employees or less, Assembly is arguably best for small teams.
 However, their pricing plans are just as reasonable as you go up the employee count scale.
-As of the pandemic, the guys at Assembly have also focused more on hybrid workplaces.
+As of the pandemic, the folks at Assembly have also focused more on hybrid workplaces.

 If you use software that they already integrate with (like Slack or Teams), then it's fairly simple to get setup.
 Typically implementation takes less than a week.